EU trade mark law reforms 2017

 Regulation (EU) 2017/1001 repeals Regulation 207/2009 and comes into force on 01 October 2017.

 In March 2016, we advised you of the changes brought in by Regulation (EU) 2015/2424 amending Council Regulation (EC) No. 207/2009 (a link to our summary of those changes can be found at the end of this article).
-We now bring to your attention some of the more significant changes that will come into effect from October 2017.
+We now bring to your attention some of the more significant changes that came into effect from October 2017.

 Representation of a trade mark